jezevcik/jezevcik/README.md

 `Java user.
-I am mostly a Minecraft client developer, though I do other hobby projects sometimes.`
+I'm mostly interested in things about Minecraft, such as client, plugin, or mod development, though I do other hobby projects sometimes.`